Estonian Submitted Place Names

 From Mossi Wogodogo, meaning "where honor and respect are received".
 This is the name of the capital city of Burkina Faso

-Estonian form of Paris.
+Estonian form of Peru.

 Petlemm (Settlement) Estonian